VAAP Talking Points On 2025 Preparation

 Supporting Systemic Change: VAAP supports Senator Gulick’s Office of New Americans bill to centralize coordination across organizations and increase efficiency.
 Contact Senator Gulick to express support or reach out to Jim Holway at jim@holway.us to learn how you can support this important effort.

-We’re committed to education, outreach, and collaboration to ensure Vermont remains a leader in immigrant support and inclusion.
 Stay tuned for updates and opportunities to get involved!